tyrell/control-things-from-the-internet/README.md

 5. Run the driver (node things-driver.js).
 6. Load index.html either directly in the web browser to test that everything communicates with each other.
 Once verified, host it on the Internet.

 ## References
 1. http://www.instructables.com/id/Javascript-robotics-and-browser-based-Arduino-cont/ - This tutorial was the starting point for my experiment.
-I replaced the dependency on socket.io with Pubnub.
+I replaced the dependency on Socket.io with Pubnub.
 Instead of having to run a node server to host HTML, I hosted the UI in Firebase.
-This de-couples the UI from the device drivers.
+This decouples my UI from the device drivers.
 2. Pubnub - https://www.pubnub.com
 3. Firebase - https://www.firebase.com

 ## License
 Copyright (c) 2016 Tyrell Perera <tyrell.perera@gmail.com>